top of page

 Temerty Faculty of Medicine, University of Toronto

 I am a Research Associate in the Department of Pharmacology and Toxicology at the University of Toronto.
-I received my Ph.D. in Physics from the University of Zanjan and completed an exchange semester in the Department of Applied Mathematics at the University of Waterloo.
-I pursued postdoctoral research in quantitative oncology at the Biomathematics and Fluids Group at Toronto Metropolitan University, and computational immunology at the Departments of Mathematics and Statistics at York University and the University of Manitoba.
-My current research focuses on clinical pharmacology and the pharmacogenomics of comorbid psychotic disorders.
+I received my Ph.D. in Physics from the University of Zanjan (Iran) and completed an exchange semester in the Department of Applied Mathematics at the University of Waterloo (Waterloo, Ontario, Canada).
+I pursued postdoctoral research in quantitative oncology at the Biomathematics and Fluids Group at Toronto Metropolitan University, and computational immunology at the Departments of Mathematics and Statistics at York University (supervised by Dr. Jane Heffernan and Dr. Iain Moyles, Toronto, Ontario, Canada) and the University of Manitoba/Montréal (supervised by Dr. Morgan Craig, Montréal, Québec, Canada).
+My current research includes pharmacokinetics and psychiatric genetics to investigate concurrent psychiatric disorders.
+I am advancing my research through interdisciplinary approaches in systems pharmacology and toxicology, integrating artificial intelligence (AI) and machine learning to support translational science in mental health and the development of precision medicine

 Research Interests